manfredsteyer/ng-upgrade-lab/03_ngUpgrade2.md

 	}
 	```

-14. As the ``MigratedPassengerService`` needs to be used with the preexisting ``PassengerSearchComponent`` that has been written with AngularJS 1.x, it has to be downgraded:
+14. As the ``MigratedPassengerService`` needs to be used with the preexisting ``PassengerSearchComponent`` that has been written with AngularJS 1.x, it has to be downgraded too:

 	```
 	// Downgrade MigratedPassengerService and register it as passengerService